 Proper Storage Affects the Flavor of Pu-Erh Tea

-In order to keep your Pu-Erh tea from spoiling during storage, these factors should be considered.
+In order to keep your Pu-Erh tea from spoiling during storage and to ensure that you properly store Pu-erh, these factors should be considered.
 The storage environment has everything to do with how these leaves will taste over time.

 The optimal age for each tea cake to reach will depend upon many things.
 It should not be determined solely on the duration of storage.
 The actual storage process plays a huge role in developing the flavor of this complex tea.